ivy-Ruxin-Tong/Spotify_ETL/README.md

 ## Step 1: Python Script Scheduled Execution

-- Use AWS Lambds to run python script daily
+- Use AWS Lambds to run python script daily at 5pm

+## Step 2: Query S3 data with AWS Athena
+- Use AWS Athena to query S3 data

+## Step 3: Data Visualization with Quicksight